 Depending on the types of flies, females lay from 540 to 2,373 eggs in their lifetime.
 Eggs are laid in batches of 100 to 180 on meat and fish predominantly, as well as animal manure, garbage, and rotting vegetable matter.
 The eggs are ready to hatch in less than a day, making their cycle continuous and rapid.

 Blow/bottle flies are frequently found evolving in the decaying bodies of rodents and other deceased animals, which are likely sources of a blowfly infestation.
-Some species are strong fliers, and all are attracted to bright light.
+Some species are strong fliers and all are attracted to bright light.

 Approximately 3/8 inch in size, cluster flies are close relatives of blow flies.
-Cluster flies appear narrow when at rest because their wings completely overlap over their back.
+Cluster flies appear narrow when at rest because their wings completely overlap their back.

 Pollenia rudis (Fabricius)

-Cluster flies are highly aggravating and annoying because even frigid winters won’t move them out of cozy attics and wall voids of structures.
+Cluster flies are highly aggravating because even frigid winters won’t move them out of cozy attics and wall voids of structures.
 They enter structures in early fall to seek shelter from cooling temperatures, and will get comfortable as winter approaches.

-There is no effective means of cluster flies control for the larval stage because they develop in earthworms.
-Large accumulations of these flies can be removed with a vacuum cleaner, making them handy tools for cluster flies control.
+There is no effective means of cluster fly control for the larval stage because they develop in earthworms.
+Large accumulations of these flies can be removed with a vacuum cleaner, making them handy tools for cluster fly control.
 Insect light traps can also be placed in attics, but require frequent oversight.
 Since cluster flies cannot be controlled by disrupting the life cycle of the larvae, it is recommended to contact a pest control company for treatment.

 Fruit fly eggs are laid onto the surface of fermenting fruit or vegetables, or in areas where moisture and yeast are abundant.
 The eggs hastily hatch within 30 hours.
 Each female produces up to 500 fruit fly eggs.
 The larvae complete development in five to six days, and crawl to drier areas of the food or their habitat in order to pupate.
 Fruit flies complete their life cycle in about eight to ten days.

-Fruit flies are common structural pests, frequently associated with fermenting fruits and vegetable.
+Fruit flies are common structural pests, frequently associated with fermenting fruits and vegetables.
 Recycling bins and their contents, as well as fruit and salad bars, are ideal habitats and have resulted in increased problems with this pest fly.